 But not all leather briefcases are durable.
 Therefore, you have to also carefully check the quality of the leather material.
 Those that are made from genuine cow leather have a soft and supple texture.
 Others are made from leather materials sourced from snakes and crocodiles.
 These materials have more textures and patterns than cow leather, however are illegal in a lot of countries.

 The color of the briefcase will usually depend on the buyer’s personal preferences.
 Although black, brown, and tan are the most common colors for briefcases, you can also go for blue, gray, and even white!
 Just make sure that the color will match with your work environment and the color of your business suit.
+Here are some of our best selling leather brifecases:

 Hope you enjoyed the read.
 Join our family by subscribing to our newsletter and follow us on Facebook!